OSS-Lab/ChemChaste/README.md

 # ChemChaste

-Instructions for installation and explanation of the ChemChaste package may be found in ChemChaste-Documentation.pdf
+Instructions for installation and explanation of the ChemChaste package may be found in ChemChaste_Documentation.pdf

 Download this repository as a user project title "ChemChaste" in your Chaste system.